B.A. University of Pennsylvania, 1978

 M.A.
 University of Pennsylvania, 1980

-Andrea Graham has worked as a public folklorist for over 30 years, 25 of those in the Intermountain West.
-She conducts field research on Wyoming folklore; interviews and photographs craftspeople, performers, and other tradition bearers; produces public programs such as exhibits, festivals, workshops, websites, and publications; assists students with folklife and oral history projects; and serves as a resource on folklife topics and projects for other organizations.
-As a folklorist working across the entire state of Wyoming she must be a generalist in understanding all kinds of traditions, but her particular interests are in material and occupational culture.
+Andrea Graham has worked as a public folklorist for over 35 years, 30 of those in the Intermountain West.
+She conducts field research on Wyoming folklore and traditional culture; produces public programs such as exhibits, festivals, workshops, websites, and publications; teaches the public sector class and field schools; manages the internship program; assists students with folklife and oral history projects; and serves as a resource on folklife topics and projects for other organizations.

 Before moving to Laramie in 2009, Andrea worked as an independent folklorist based in Idaho, doing freelance fieldwork and programming projects in California, Idaho, Iowa, Montana, Nevada, Utah, and Wyoming.
 She served as the Folklife Program Coordinator for the Nevada Arts Council from 1990 to 2000, and worked for state and regional folk arts programs in Virginia, Tennessee, and Florida at the start of her career.
 In addition to her work at UW, she also works on contract as the Traditional Arts Program Coordinator for the South Dakota Arts Council, a position she's held since 2002.